ddfridley/react-action-state-path/README.md

 * component children that are not in the active path will get their rasp state reset to initialRASP on user navigation (there is a new parent class coming for components that want to retain state of all children)
 * when sending an action to a parent use setTimeout(()=>this.props.rasp.toParent({type: "ACTION_NAME", distance: -1, ...})) so that the action will take place after the children and the current component have rendered. distance: -2 will skip the immediate parent and go to the grandparent, etc.
 * make sure you set the React key of children, or react will do funny things with them.
+* when the shape of the last state in the stack is 'redirect' the state will replace, rather than push on the history.
+This is so that when you can go back across the state without automatically going forward to the previous state again.

 # Debugging